 Treatment options work different in the UK

-Current studies from the US offer encouraging news about proton therapy and treatment side effects.
+Studies from the US offer encouraging news about proton therapy and treatment side effects.
 Studies show that patients who use proton therapy report less severe side effects than those treated with traditional radiation therapy.1

 No two men have the same diagnosis

 This is where I want to bring in Vickie and her partner’s proton story.
 First up, she has some wise words on prostate cancer diagnosis.